 - Captions: Your video’s audio should also appear as text, appropriately timed with the flow of the video.
 This assists deaf or hearing impaired users.

 - 508-compliant video player: All viewing videos must be accessible for use.

 - Audio transcriptions: An audio file describing the important visual information from the video is a big help for blind or vision-impaired users.

 When you finish editing your video, click the “CC” button in the bottom right corner of the window.
 Select one of our three options for captions:

 If you select this option, use the dropdown menu to select the correct language for your captions.
-This option is available with the Deluxe Plan.
+This option is available with the Deluxe/Premier Plan.